michaelpalumbo/artstar/README.md

 ```shell
 cd \Full\path\to\your\artstar\folder
 ```
 Hit enter.
 Note that compared to mac, Windows uses backslashes.
+Now everything we do in Command prompt will be done from within this folder.

-## Run the artstar interview program!
+## How to start; options

 ```shell
 node artstar.js -name yourname